 Deep Rooted and Inspiring Company Culture.
 We believe the Chuy's culture is one of our most valuable assets, and we are committed to preserving and continually investing in our culture and restaurant experience.
 Since our founding in 1982, we believe we have developed close personal relationships with our customers, employees and vendors.
 We emphasize a fun, passionate and authentic culture and support active social responsibility and involvement in local communities.
-We regularly sponsor a variety of community events including our annual Chuy's Children Giving to Children Parade, Chuy's Hot to Trot 5K and other local charitable events.
+We regularly sponsor a variety of community events including our annual Chuy's Children Giving to Children Parade and other local charitable events.
 We believe our employees and customers share a unique energy and passion for our concept.
-We are proud of our annual employee turnover rate at comparable restaurants, which as of December 29, 2013 was 25.5% for managers and 83.5% for hourly employees and our goal of promoting 40% of restaurant-level managers from within, as well as our solid base of repeat customers.
+We are proud of our annual employee turnover rate at comparable restaurants, which as of December 28, 2014 was 23.6% for managers and 98.5% for hourly employees and our goal of promoting 40% of restaurant-level managers from within, as well as our solid base of repeat customers.

 In order to retain our unique culture as we grow, we invest significant time and capital into our training programs.
 We devote substantial resources to identifying, selecting and training our restaurant-level employees.
 We typically have ten in-store trainers at each existing location who provide both front- and back-of-the-house training on site as well as two training coordinators that lead new restaurant training.
 We also have an approximately 20-week training program for all of our restaurant managers, which consists of an average of 11 weeks of restaurant training and eight to nine weeks of "cultural" training, in which managers observe our established restaurants' operations and customer interactions.
 We believe our focus on cultural training is a core aspect of our company and reinforces our commitment to the Chuy's brand identity.
-In conjunction with our training activities, we hold "Culture Clubs" four times or more per year, as a means to fully impart the Chuy's story through personal appearances by our Founders.
+In conjunction with our training activities, we hold "Culture Clubs" four times or more per year, as a means to fully impart the Chuy's story through personal appearances by our founders.

-Flexible Business Model with Industry Leading Unit Economics.
-We have a long standing track record of consistently producing high average unit volumes relative to competing Mexican concepts, as well as established casual dining restaurants.
-For the twelve months ended December 29, 2013, our comparable restaurants generated average unit volumes of \$4.9 million, with our highest volume restaurant generating \$8.2 million and our lowest volume restaurant generating \$2.7 million.
+Flexible Business Model with Industry Leading Unit Economics We have a long standing track record of consistently producing high average unit volumes relative to competing Mexican concepts, as well as established casual dining restaurants.
+For the twelve months ended December 28, 2014, our comparable restaurants generated average unit volumes of \$4.9 million, with our highest volume comparable restaurant generating \$8.6 million and our lowest volume comparable restaurant generating \$2.4 million.
 We have opened and operated restaurants in Texas, the Southeast and the Midwest and achieved attractive rates of return on our invested capital, providing a strong foundation for expansion in both new and existing markets.
 Under our investment model, our new restaurant openings have historically required a net cash investment of approximately \$1.8 million.
-For our new unit openings, we estimate that each ground-up buildout of our prototype will require a total cash investment of \$1.7 million to \$2.5 million (net of estimated tenant incentives of between zero and \$1.0 million).
+For our new unit openings, we estimate that each ground-up buildout of our prototype will require a total cash investment of \$1.6 million to \$2.4 million (net of estimated tenant incentives of between zero and \$1.0 million).
 We estimate that each conversion will require a total cash investment of \$2.0 million to \$2.2 million.
-We target a cash-on-cash return beginning in the third operating year of 40.0%, and a sales to investment ratio of 2:1.
-On average, returns on new units opened since 2001 have exceeded these target returns in the second year of operations.
+We currently target a cash-on-cash return beginning in the third operating year of 30.0%, and a sales to investment ratio of 1.9:1.